The following is the list of workshops for the 2021 Native Rhythms Festival.

 Flute.
 Skilled players, including volunteers from the Indian

-River Flute Circle, will rotate in leading this workshop.
+River and Riverwind Flute Circles, will rotate in leading this workshop.

 holding the flute and covering the playing holes, mouth